 - Toss in seasonings, garlic, lemon/Tajin and a little oil.

 If you like vegetable dishes with great flavour and a bit of flair, the books below are the ones we use the most.
 Planted just happens to be vegan (though the chef-author isn’t).
 Veggiestan is middle-eastern and Vegan Street Food is Indian and south-east Asian cooking.
 Many of the recipes are too complicated and rich in ingredients for camping, but they’re very adaptable (and so are we!).

 A useful tip…make yourself a spice tin.
 Get all your herbs and spices together in one easy storage container and you can stop rummaging!
 Look for metal tins and boxes with airtight lids.
-The Indian masala dhaba are an option, but we find square sides make for easier packing.
+The Indian masala dhaba are an option too.
 Write on the lids with a chalk pen!